virtual-labs/exp-dp-rod-cutting-dei/experiment/aim.md

 ### Aim of the Experiment

-To visualize and understand the use of Dynamic Prpgramming for finding the optimal cost of the rod cutting problem.
+To understand the use of Dynamic Programming for finding the optimal revenue in the rod cutting problem.